udaken-mirrors/neeview/Language/Readme.md

     e.g.
     + NeeView.exe
     + NeeView.exe.config
-    + Libraries\
     + de-DE\ <- Create this folder.
         + NeeView.resources.dll <- Place here.

 ### Step.4 App settings

-Edit "NeeView.exe.config" to allow you to select the culture of the language you created.
+Edit "NeeView.dll.config" to allow you to select the culture of the language you created.
 Add the culture code to "Cultures" in "<appSettings>".

     e.g.